swills/cirrina/README.md

   * Fetching logs from server to client
   * Add auto-start delay
   * Implement VM rename - High Priority
+  * Switch from polling to streaming for VM status
 * Booting
   * Add feature to manage UEFI settings such as boot order to GUI
   * Fix restart delay of zero - High Priority